APPENDICITIS

 - Hospital stay: Patients usually stay in hospital 1-2 days after surgery.

-- Pain killers and Antibiotic is usually prescribed for 1-2 weeks after surgery.
+- Pain killers and antibiotics are usually prescribed for 1-2 weeks after surgery.

 - Avoid heavy objects lifting up to 2 months after surgery.